Riddick Bowe vs. Evander Holyfield III: The fight

 Unlike the previous two fights between the two, this match would not go the full 12 rounds, instead Bowe would earn the deciding victory via 8th round technical knockout, becoming the first man to knock out Holyfield.
 The match was perhaps the most brutal of the trilogy with each man knocking the other down.
 By round 5, Holyfield, who was suffering from Hepatitis A appeared to be completely exhausted.
 Nevertheless, Holyfield came back strong in round 6, knocking down Bowe for the first time in Bowe's professional career with a left hook to the chin.
 In round 8, Bowe would return the favor knocking down Holyfield twice.
 Holyfield came at Bowe aggressively, throwing a combination at Bowe.
 Bowe was able to counter with a short right hand that knocked Holyfield to the canvas.
 Holyfield was able to answer referee Joe Cortez's (who officiated the first fight) count at nine but was quickly knocked down by Bowe again, forcing Cortez to stop the fight and award Bowe the victory via technical knockout.
+This was the first time Holyfield had been stopped in his professional career.